-Members noted that some regions face the 'middle income trap' and often have declining and ageing populations, struggling manufacturing industries, low growth, lack of innovation, low competitiveness, low productivity, poor quality of government, little progress towards just transition, and vulnerability to shocks caused by globalisation.
-They believe it is crucial that the Commission identifies these regions and allocates more ESF+ funds to them in the next programming period.
+Some regions face the 'middle income trap' and often have declining and ageing populations, struggling manufacturing industries, low growth, lack of innovation, low competitiveness, low productivity, poor quality of government, little progress towards just transition, and vulnerability to shocks caused by globalisation.
+Members consider it crucial that the Commission identifies these regions and allocates more ESF+ funds to them in the next programming period.